 Big-box retailer Kmart bought Sears in 2004.
 Wall Street hedge-fund manager Edward Lampert oversaw the merger and became CEO of the newly created Sears Holdings Corporation.

-Over the next decade and a half, Sears lost half its revenue and laid off nearly 175,000 people as it battled to keep up with the advance of online retailers.
+Over the next decade and a half, Sears lost half its revenue, laid off nearly 175,000 people and closed dozens of its stores as it battled to keep up with the advance of online retailers.
+In October 2018, Sears's parent company filed for Chapter 11 bankruptcy.
+Today, only a small number of Sears stores remain open.

 The Rise and Fall of Sears.
 Smithsonian Magazine.